 Fourth edition.
 July 2019.

 In 1978, millions of Iranians risked their lives to protest against the shah.
-Marching in the streets, Iranians sought to end repressive rule, bring justice and opportunity to Iranians, and rid Iran of the influence of foreign powers—particularly the United States.
-But Iranians were not unified about how to achieve these goals.
-Nor were they sure what kind of government they wanted.
+Marching in the streets, Iranians sought to end repressive rule, bring justice and opportunity, and rid Iran of the influence of foreign powers—particularly the United States.
+But Iranians were not unified about how to achieve these goals, nor were they sure what kind of government they wanted.
 With the departure of the shah in January 1979, a tremendous struggle began for the future of Iran.
-The Iranian Revolution traces the history of Iran from its early dynasties to the present.
+The Iranian Revolution traces the history of Iran to this period of debate and uncertainty.
 Students explore Iran’s cultural history, its efforts to establish a representative democracy early in the twentieth century, and the role the great powers played in shaping events in Iran.
 A central activity helps students recreate the debate Iranians had about their own future in 1979.
+The reading concludes with a survey of the Islamic Republic of Iran since 1979.
+The unit is divided into three parts.
+Each part includes:

 Preview this unit.
 Preview includes the Table of Contents for the Student Text and the Teacher Resource Book as well as a student reading excerpt and one lesson plan.